FAQ Search Box

 How do I find a specific article in our library databases?

-7. If you are met with the message that we DO NOT have the article, you will be provided with an option to request the title via Interlibrary Loan
+If you are met with the message that we DO NOT have the article, you will be provided with an option to "Get a digital copy" or request the title via Interlibrary Loan

-8. Before requesting an Interlibrary Loan though, try a final search in Google Scholar @ CSUSM, as sometimes articles will be available there even if it doesn't say so in the Find a Specific Article search form.
+Before requesting an Interlibrary Loan, though, try a final search in Google Scholar CSUSM, as sometimes articles will be available there even if they are not listed in the Find a Specific Article search form.

 Library Services Help